MatthewCech/com.matthewcech.www/README.md

 # matthewcech.com
 Portfolio site / project lookup / document hub for stuff I've done!
-The site itself is prepretually a work in progress, but the master branch representes (at least at this point) versions I'm happy to put out there!
-Other branches may be a bit more of a mess depending on when you check them.
+The site itself is prepretually a work in progress, but that's alright - isn't everything?

 Resources and whatnot:
 - I used fontawesome for icons and such!
 A link to fontawesome's icon license is here: https://fontawesome.com/license